Sukkur IBA University: Community colleges & public schools

 Sukkur IBA University is the pioneer of the "Community College" idea in Sindh.
-The institute has established community colleges in far flung areas in efforts to provide access to quality education to underprivileged students of Sindh, who cannot afford private education.
+The institute has established community colleges in far flung areas.
 The university has established a total of 13 community colleges & public schools in Khairpur Mirs, Naushero Feroze, Dadu, Ubauro, Larkana, Shikarpur, Ghotki, Sukkur, Hyderabad and Jacobabad.
-These Community Colleges & Public Schools provide basic (primary & secondary) education and also offer vocational and technical training courses with market-oriented curriculum and highly qualified faculty.
+These Community Colleges & Public Schools provide basic (primary & secondary) education and also offer vocational and technical training courses.